Here are a few books from my collection....

 The scanner I bought is brilliant!
 It is a "keyboard wedge".
 It is just a simple USB device.
 As soon as I plug it in, my system "has two keyboards".

-I can still do anything I want to with the old keyboard.
-But I can also "type stuff in" by clicking the trigger on the scanner!
+I can still do anything I want to with my usual keyboard.
+But I can also "type stuff in" simply by pointing the scanner at a barcode and clicking the trigger on the scanner!

 Mainly for the database I maintain of the books in my collection, each of my books, has a unique ID.
 For example, the copy of the Winnie the Pooh shown below was given "f12515a" as it's ID.
 No other book has that ID.
 The discipline imposed by the computer system is probably a good thing anyway.

 How do you create bookplates with barcodes?
 Ah.
 That's another story.
 The ideas here are relevant to librarians, whether you include barcodes in your bookplates or not!
-My page about barcodes includes the answser to how a scanner can detect that it had misread a barcode.)
+My page about barcodes includes the answer to how a scanner can detect that it has misread a barcode.)

 But how to put the bookplate on, securely, without it "touching" the book?